Michael F. MacKay, JD, CPA, MSIA, is a retired healthcare

-John Willson received his undergraduate degree in Sociology from
+John Willson, MS, received his undergraduate degree in sociology from

 Texas State University in 1990.
 He completed graduate work at the University of Colorado

-and finished his Masters of Science in Outdoor Therapeutic Recreation Administration at The
+and finished his MS in Outdoor Therapeutic Recreation Administration at The

 George Williams College of Aurora University in 1993.
 He joined SOAR, an outdoor adventure

 camp and school serving youth diagnosed with ADHD and learning disabilities, as a summer

 wilderness instructor in 1991, then full-time in 1994 as SOAR's Director of LD and ADHD

 Services.
 In 2012, he became SOAR’s Executive Director.
 He has led hundreds of

 adventure courses in North Carolina, Florida, Alaska, Utah, Wyoming, Maine, Costa Rica,